ryancdickson/staging/docs/BR.md

 Beyond the above considerations, computing systems performing Multi-Perspective Issuance Corroboration are considered outside of the audit scope described in Section 8 of these Requirements.

 If any of the above considerations are performed by a Delegated Third Party, the CA MAY obtain reasonable evidence from the Delegated Third Party to ascertain assurance that one or more of the above considerations are followed.
 Delegated Third Parties are not required to be within the audit scope described in Section 8 of these Requirements to satisfy the above considerations.

+Phased Implementation Timeline:
+- *Effective June 15, 2024*, the CA SHOULD implement Multi-Perspective Issuance Corroboration as described in this section.
+- *Effective December 15, 2024*, the CA MUST implement Multi-Perspective Issuance Corroboration as described in this section.
+However, the CA MAY proceed with certificate issuance if the number of additional Network Perspectives that do not corroborate the determinations made by the Primary Network Perspective ("non-corroborations") is greater than the number allowed in the "Quorum Requirements" table.
+The CA MUST attempt to corroborate the determinations made by the Primary Network Perspective from at least two (2) additional Network Perspectives.
+- *Effective June 15, 2025*, the CA MUST NOT proceed with certificate issuance if the number of additional Network Perspectives that do not corroborate the determinations made by the Primary Network Perspective is greater than the number allowed in the "Quorum Requirements" table.
+- *Effective December 15, 2025*, the CA MUST attempt to corroborate the determinations made by the Primary Network Perspective from at least three (3) additional Network Perspectives.
+Additionally, the Network Perspectives that do corroborate the determinations made by the Primary Network perspective MUST fall within the service regions of at least two (2) distinct regional Internet registries.
+- *Effective June 15, 2026*, the CA MUST attempt to corroborate the determinations made by the Primary Network Perspective from at least four (4) additional Network Perspectives.
+- *Effective December 15, 2026*, the CA MUST attempt to corroborate the determinations made by the Primary Network Perspective from at least five (5) additional Network Perspectives.

 ### 3.2.3 Authentication of individual identity